juanjo75es/JJReactPoker/README.md

 # JJReactPoker

 Poker single-player game developed in React JS (with hooks).
 I dveloped this project just to test my ability with React Hooks.
 It is my first project with this ... technology (?) and the goal was to see how much of the time spent on the project was for normal development tasks and how much for solving doubts about how React Hooks work.
 As background information, I recently passed many basic React JS tests (the first one gave me a certificate in just 3 minutes) but failed to pass a quite exigent React JS 16.8++ test.
-As a consequence I am blocked for three months to aspire to jobs using this technology in a freelancers platform.

 The result of my experiment can be resumed in these metrics: